Polynomial problems of the Casas-Alvero type: Sz.-Nagy type identities for roots of polynomials and their derivatives

-{\bf Corollary 1.} {\it A polynomial with only real roots of degree $n\ge 2$ is trivial, if and only if its $n-2$-th derivative has a double root}.
+{\bf Corollary 1.} {\it A polynomial with only real roots of degree $n\ge 2$ is trivial, if and only if its $n-2$nd derivative has a double root}.

 \begin{proof} Indeed, necessity is obvious.
-To prove sufficiency we see that since the $n-2$-th derivative has a double real root $x_{n-2}$, it is equal to the root $x_{n-1}$ of the $n-1$-th derivative.
+To prove sufficiency we see that since the $n-2$nd derivative has a double real root $x_{n-2}$, it is equal to the root $x_{n-1}$ of the $n-1$st derivative.
 Therefore letting in (16) $z= x_{n-1}$, we find that its left-hand side becomes zero and, correspondingly, all squares in the right-hand side are zeros.
-This gives a conclusion that all roots are equal to $x_{n-1}$.
+This gives the conclusion that all roots are equal to $x_{n-1}$.

 \end{proof}